airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 Statelessness:

-:   As we\'ve discussed, statelessstateless functions functions and
+:   As we\'ve discussed, stateless functions and
     programs are those that rely entirely on the data explicitly passed to them for functioning.
 Most processes are not entirely stateless, but they can be within limits.
 In my e-commerce example, the